stennety/mywebsite/_posts/2016-11-14-how-to-backup-lightroom-presets-with-git.md

 ---
 layout: post
 published: true
-title: How to back up custom Lightroom presets with git
+title: How to back up your custom Lightroom presets with git
 ---
 _(These instructions presume you're using macOS)_